unional/standard-log/packages/log/README.md

 The key changes are:

-- No side effects: application calling `createStandardLog()` gets a completely enclosed log system.
+- Side effects free: application calling `createStandardLog()` gets a completely enclosed log system.
 - Immutable: after the log system can be configured when calling `createStandardLog()`.\
   But after that, the system is immutable and cannot be changed.\